Azure/batch-shipyard/docs/02-batch-shipyard-usage.md

 * `addpool`: creates a pool as specified in the configuration files.
 * `addjobs`: adds jobs as specified in the jobs configuration file.
 * `addsshuser`: adds an SSH tunnel user as specified in the pool configuration file.
-This action is automatically invoked if enabled in the configuration file during `addpool`.
+This action is automatically invoked during `addpool` if enabled in the pool configuration file.
 * `cleanmijobs`: perform clean up action on multi-instance Docker tasks.
 Because the multi-instance coordination command (i.e, the daemonized container via `docker run`) is left running even after the multi-instance